jeffpar/basicdos/blog/_posts/2020-12-12-perspiration.md

 No special switches are required (eg, /P or /K).
 Each copy of **COMMAND.COM** loaded during the system initialization (aka "SYSINIT") phase remains permanently loaded.
 Unlike PC DOS, COMMAND.COM is not divided into "resident" and "transient" sections.
-Instead, it's divided in "shared" and "instance" sections, so every copy of **COMMAND.COM** shares the same code and read-only data, making each additional copy's footprint much smaller.
+Instead, it's divided into "shared" and "instance" sections, so every copy of **COMMAND.COM** shares the same code and read-only data, making each additional copy's footprint much smaller.